-We have audited the statement of financial position as at ●, 2023 of each Fund, and notes to the statements of financial position, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").
+We have audited the statement of financial position of each Fund as at \bullet , 2024, and notes to the statements of financial position, including a summary of material accounting policy information (hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of each Fund as at ●, 2023, in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of each Fund as at •, 2024, in accordance with IFRS Accounting Standards.